-- A. Effective July 1, 2021, each classification represented by the Union and listed in Appendix P will continue to be assigned to the same salary range of the "GS1" Salary Schedule it was assigned on June 30, 2021. - B. Effective July 1, 2021, each employee will continue to be assigned to the same range and step of the "GS1" Salary Schedule they were assigned on June 30, 2021.

-- C. Effective July 1, 2021, all ranges and steps of the "GS1" Salary Schedule remain in effect until June 30, 2022 as shown in Appendix I. - D. Effective July 1, 2022, all ranges and steps of the "GS1" Salary Schedule will be increased by three and twenty-five hundredths percent (3.25%), as shown in Appendix J. This salary increase is based on the "GS1" Salary Schedule in effect on June 30, 2022. - E. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection D above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.
+- A. Effective July 1, 2023, each classification represented by the Union and listed in Appendix P will continue to be assigned to the same salary range of the "GS1" Salary Schedule it was assigned on June 30, 2023. - B. Effective July 1, 2023, each employee will continue to be assigned to the same range and step of the "GS1" Salary Schedule they were assigned on June 30, 2023. - C. Effective July 1, 2023, Appendix S identifies classification specific salary adjustments and the salary range the classification is assigned.
+Salary will be determined in accordance with Article 41.1.B. - D. Effective July 1, 2023, all ranges and steps of the "GS1" Salary Schedule will be increased by four percent (4%).
+This salary increase is based on the "GS1" Salary Schedule in effect on June 30, 2023 - E. Effective July 1, 2024, all ranges and steps of the "GS1" Salary Schedule will be increased by three percent (3%), as shown in Appendix J. This salary increase is based on the "GS1" Salary Schedule in effect on June 30, 2024. - F. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection D above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.

-F. Longevity Increase
+G. Longevity Increase

-All employees will progress to step M six (6) years after being assigned to step L in their permanent salary range.
+All employees will progress to Step M six (6) years after being assigned to Step L in their permanent salary range.